 Thank You Alpine Art & Frame for hosting a beautiful Opening Reception for Diptych: A 2-Part Art Exhibit.
 After so many opportunities to stay home, meeting in person feels like an extreme luxury.
 Even as an introvert, I feel incredibly grateful for the opportunity to connect with my community.
 Thank You to the family & friends who came out to show their support & Susan Bonosconi for curating such a dynamic show.
 Missed it?
 The exhibit runs until March 30th.

 Painting w/ Intention: It's not enough to make something beautiful.
-For me, the HOW & WHY something is made of of imperative value.
+For me, the HOW & WHY something is made is of imperative value.
 My new series of paintings explores positive affirmations to navigate our choices ON & OFF the canvas.

 Thank you Workshop SLC for featuring my work!
 Over my 14-year career, I've had many opportunities to be interviewed.
 However, I felt that these questions were on a different level.
 I had so much fun answering them.
 I hope they inspire you to paint FearLESS.